apache/incubator-retired-quickstep/BUILDING.md

 Running Quickstep
 -----------------

 To use quickstep, just run `quickstep_cli_shell` in the build directory.
+For the first time user, run once with `-initialize_db=true` to set up an empty catalog.
 Quickstep has number of command-line flags that control its behavior.
 Run `quickstep_cli_shell --help` to see a listing of the options and how to use them.

-The provided build directory has a skeleton qsstor directory with a fresh catalog.pb.bin file which is needed to run `quickstep_cli_shell`.
-If you want to wipe out your database and start fresh, delete all the files in qsstor and copy `catalog.pb.bin.orig` to `qsstor/catalog.pb.bin`.

 Running Tests
 -------------